An $\varepsilon$-regularity result with mean curvature control for Willmore immersions and application to minimal bubbling: Introduction

 with $\chi(\Sigma)$ the Euler characteristic of $\Sigma$, and

 The invariance of $W$ when the topology of the surface is not changed then follows from (\ref{courbsanstrace}).
 A Willmore surface is thus a critical point of $W$, $E$ and $\mathcal{E}$.

-A great stride in the understanding of Willmore surfaces was the conception by T. Rivière of the framework of weak immersions\footnote{Denoted $\mathcal{E}(\Sigma)$, see definition \ref{weakimmersions} for more details} and its introduction of Willmore conservation laws (see for instance theorem I.4 in \cite{bibanalysisaspects}).
+Great strides in the understanding of Willmore surfaces were made by E. Kuwert and R. Schatzle (see \cite{MR2119722} and \cite{bibkuwertschatzlewillmoreflow}) and then by T. Rivière, who introduced the framework of weak immersions\footnote{Denoted $\mathcal{E}(\Sigma)$, see definition \ref{weakimmersions} for more details} and Willmore conservation laws (see for instance theorem I.4 in \cite{bibanalysisaspects}).
 Y. Bernard later showed in \cite{bibnoetherwill} that they stemmed from the conformal invariance of $W$.
 These conservation laws allow for the introduction on simply connected domains of auxiliary Willmore quantities $\Lr$, $S$ and $\vec{R}$, defined as follows

 The second and third quantities, $S$ and $\vec{R}$, are remarkable in that they solve a Jacobian-like system that allows the use of Wente's lemmas

 Exploiting these quantities and system (\ref{systemenRSPhiannexi}) yielded a variety of $\varepsilon$-regularity results for Willmore immersions (following is a combination of theorem I.5 in \cite{bibanalysisaspects} and theorem I.1 in \cite{bibenergyquant}).